-When you live in a small space, making room for baby can be tricky.
-But with a lot of creativity and a little, good, old-fashioned know-how, a small nursery can be just as bright, beautiful and functional as any!
+When you live in a small space, making room for a baby can be tricky.
+But with a lot of creativity and a little good, old-fashioned know-how, a small nursery can be just as bright, beautiful and functional as any!

 Running short on the know-how?
 Ask the pros!
 Whether you’re working with a small room, a shared room, or with no room at all, this list of professional decorating dos and don’ts will help you transform your tiny nursery into a seemingly roomy and totally workable space.

 - Do choose a light color palette.
 Dark hues absorb light and can easily overwhelm a small room.
 Light colors, on the other hand, make a room feel bigger and brighter.

 - Do consider a monochromatic color scheme, especially if you'd prefer to use a darker palette.
 Continuous color diminishes visual breaks, making a small space seem much larger.